mreinstein/is-media-playing/README.md

 * `ended` is false
 * `readyState` doesn't indicate media stopped due to errors

-then the element is currently playing.
+then the MediaElement is currently playing.

 based on this great stackoverflow answer: